Tuesday, December 31, 2024

 Dearest,

 It is all true.
-I, who have been idolized for years, could not suffer to see her take precedence.
-I have loved her it is true.
-When her gentle eyes are upon me, and I feel how pure her spirit is, there is a momentary wish to be like her—but no!
+I, who have been idolized for years by Theodomani, could not suffer to see her take precedence.
+I have loved her as if she were my blood sister—it is true.
+When her gentle eyes are upon me and I feel how pure her spirit is, there’s a momentary wish to be like her—but no!
 Impossible!
 This night has called forth my evil nature.
-Henceforth, though I must speak only sweet words so none suspect the revenge and hatred in my heart.
-To-night he chose to linger at her side.
-It shall not again be like this.
+From this day forward, I must speak only honeyed words so none suspect the revenge and hatred in my heart.
+Tonight, he chose to linger at her side.
+I can’t allow that to happen again.
 But Theodomani—ah, well, let the future decide.
-Perhaps my rejection of you will not have you stray too far.
+Perhaps my rejection of you won’t have you stray too far.
 If things with the viscount do not work out in my favor, I can retrieve you.
-As for me, I will mold this future somewhat to my will.
-But Abaledina—Abaledina—beware how you cross my path!"
+As for me, I will mold my future to my will.
+But Abaledina—Abaledina—beware how you cross my path!

-With her mind made up on the path she would take, all she had to do now was figure out how to get off of the side of her mistress and onto Abaledina’s side.
-It was late.
-She would think about it on the morrow.
+With her mind made up on the path she would take, all she had to do now was figure out how to get off her mistress’ side without arousing suspicion and how to best get onto Abaledina’s side.

 The full ebook is available HERE or check back tomorrow for the next chapter.